CITY OF SCOTTSDALE

 To have a Spanish or large print version of the pamphlet mailed to you, call 480-312-2412, or write to the Scottsdale City Clerk’s Office at the address below.

-Residents must be registered to vote by Monday, August 1, 2016 to be qualified to vote in the City of Scottsdale Primary/Special Election.
-Qualified City electors may apply for early ballots for the Primary Election beginning Sunday, May 29, 2016.
-Official ballots will be available beginning Wednesday, August 3, 2016.
+Residents must be registered to vote by Tuesday, October 9, 2018 to be qualified to vote in the City of Scottsdale General/Special Election.
+Qualified City electors may apply for early ballots for the General/Special Election beginning Sunday, August 5, 2018.
+Official ballots will be available beginning Wednesday, October 10, 2018.

 Early Ballot Alternate Address Request

 The U.S. Postal Service cannot automatically forward a ballot to another address.
-If you will be out of town this summer and would like to receive an early ballot for Scottsdale’s Primary/Special Election, you must register your alternate mailing address with Maricopa County Elections.
+If you will be out of town this summer and would like to receive an early ballot for the State's Primary Election, you must register your alternate mailing address with Maricopa County Elections.
 Your written request must include the following:

 Date of birth